VK2ARH/NTP-Clock/Gerbers/README.md

 ![image](https://github.com/user-attachments/assets/fe1a43e4-cf5c-4946-87dd-4b80b3b65d5d)

-The original W8BH gherber files for the BN32 and BN33 PCB's are also housed here.
+The original W8BH gherber files for the BN32 and BN33 PCB's are also housed here together with the (VK2ARH MWRS layout) PCB.
 The housing that I designed and shown here is for the BN33 board.

 ![image](https://github.com/user-attachments/assets/b875d27a-2bee-47fc-935c-b9e003f0446a)